Posted by MIT Sloan Executive Education - 6 months and 13 days ago

 Team London's stakeholders, after participating in three REAP workshops (2014-2015), determined that their region produces a lot of start-ups but not enough of these scale to their full potential.
 This insight confirmed that efforts by a variety of stakeholders--including the UK Government of Prime Minister David Cameron--had successfully accelerated the innovation-driven enterprises in their ecosystem, which early insights had highlighted.
 With "London calling," MIT responded with its insights from Kendall Square, and then a place for London--following the visit of the British Prime Minister to MIT--in its second REAP cohort.
 (See "London's tech hub looks to capture 'MIT magic'")

-Posted by MIT Sloan Executive Education - 2 years and 3 days ago
+Posted by MIT Sloan Executive Education - 2 years and 5 months and 5 days ago

 Formerly known as General Electric, GE announced this January that it is moving its corporate headquarters from suburban Connecticut to downtown Boston.
 In the Boston Business Journal's recent coverage of the story, GE Chairman/CEO Jeff Immelt said: "GE is a $130 billion high-tech global industrial company, one that is leading the digital transformation of industry.
 We want to be at the center of an ecosystem that shares our aspirations."